INDUSTRIAL PRODUCTION INDEX

 Headline

-Figure 3: Industrial production indices, Italy, France, Germany and the euro area, 2010-2023 (base 2015=100)
+Figure 3: Industrial production indices, Italy, France, Germany, and euro area

 Data source

-ISPRA elaboration on EUROSTAT data
+ISPRA elaboration on Eurostat data

 Note